andrakis/node-lithp/README.md

 currently supports all the constructs it should - these are being corrected as they are found.

-Modules are supported, however currently no standard library is provided in one.
+Modules are supported, and a standard library is starting to be expanded upon.
-Instead, see the [module](https://github.com/andrakis/node-lithp/blob/master/l_src/module.lithp) example for how functions may be defined, exported, and imported.
+For more information on modules, see the [module](https://github.com/andrakis/node-lithp/blob/master/l_src/module.lithp) example for how functions may be defined, exported, and imported.

 See `run.js` or the `Running some sample code` section for information on how